nterhoeven/reper/README.md

   + names of intermediate files
   + parameter settings shared between steps

 The first section has to be adjusted to each run.
-The second section has to be adjusted if you use instances of the dependencies which are not installed by reper.
+The second section has to be adjusted if you installed reper manually and did not use the docker or singularity image.
 You rarely have to change the third section, as it contains settings used internally in reper.

 ## References